 - A needle catheter inserted via the internal jugular vein → passed along to hepatic vein → pierced through liver parenchyma to intrahepatic branch of the portal vein → expandable metal stent is placed → side-to-side portocaval shunt

-- Assures blood drainage from the portal to the systemic system, thus lowering portal pressure
+- Assures blood drainage from the portal to the systemic system bypassing the liver, thus lowering portal pressure

 - Total portosystemic shunts: The portal vein is completely shunted to the vena cava, thereby reducing portal pressure.